- Labia come in all shapes, sizes, and colors.

 What are labia?

 Girls are born with two sets of labia.
 These are located on the vulva, which is the name for the outer part of a woman’s genitals.
 “Labia” means “lips” in Latin, and some people use the word “lips” to describe the labia.
 The larger outer labia are called the labia majora (pronounced: ley-bee-uh muh-jorh-uh).
 They are skin filled with “adipose” tissue which is a type of fat that makes the skin look cushiony.
 During puberty, hair grows on the labia majora.
 The hair and extra padding protect the thinner and more delicate tissues of the smaller inner labia called the “labia minora” (pronounced: ley-bee-uh mi-norh-uh).
 Labia minora are usually pink and they do not grow hair.
-Labia change and continue to grow during the teenage years, so the appearance is usually different for a girl who is 11 or 12 versus the appearance when she is 16 or 17, for example.
+Labia change and continue to grow during the teenage years, so the appearance is usually different for a girl who is 11 or 12 versus the appearance when they are16 or 17, for example.
 Adult women also often look different from teens, and that is also normal.
 Labia can further change in appearance after someone has been pregnant and had a baby.

 Do all labia look the same?

 No. Both the labia majora and the labia minora can vary in size, color, shape and the way they look compared to other females.
 The labia minora (inner labia) come in all shapes, sizes and colors.
 The medical term for this is “normal variation.”
 Similar to other parts of the body, labia become larger during puberty.
-It is normal for a woman’s labia to look different from her mother’s labia or other members of her family.
+It is normal for a woman’s labia to look different from their mother’s labia or other members of their family.
 It is also normal for the same person’s labia to look a little different on the right and left side.
 This is also quite normal for all body parts that people have two of, such as breasts, ears, hands, and feet.

 What causes one woman’s labia to be larger than another’s?